The latest University-level information on the coronavirus situation is updated here: Coronavirus situation at the University of Helsinki.

 Course teachers may use their discretion when making teaching arrangements in order to minimise any risk of students and patients contracting the virus.
 Only healthy students may participate in contact teaching.
 Any course changes will always be separately notified to the students.

 Compulsory courses are given priority when making teaching arrangements.

 Kari Peltola and Tiina Tuominen, the Faculty of Medicine counselling psychologists, provide consultation to students through a safe and secure remote connection during the current period of telecommuting.
 For information on the services offered by counselling psychologists, see Instructions for Students and access a direct link to book an appointment for individual counselling.

 Degree programme situation as of 25 March

 In the degree programmes in psychology, logopedics and translational medicine, all teaching in the spring will be provided remotely and using alternative learning methods.

 In the Degree Programme in Dentistry, simulation lab teaching will continue within the current limitations and focus on the most central learning outcomes.
-All clinical teaching at the Oral Diseases Teaching and Dental Care Unit is suspended until the end of April.
+All clinical teaching at the Oral Diseases Teaching and Dental Care Unit is suspended until the beginning of August.
 The degree programme is currently looking into ways of providing alternative methods of completing the required clinical studies, so that students can find positions to work as dentists during the summer or move on to complete advanced practical training.
 Teaching can be provided for groups of no more than 10 participants.
 Other teaching on offer will be provided using remote connections.